saadu35/FilmInsights/README.md

 ### Data Cleaning Tasks

-1. Changing Data Types
+#### 1. Changing Data Types

-Columns: Budget and Gross
+  - Columns: Budget and Gross

-Reasoning: Ensuring consistency and appropriate data types for numerical analysis.
+  - Reasoning: Ensuring consistency and appropriate data types for numerical analysis.

-2. Creating a New Year Column
+#### 2. Creating a New Year Column

-Column: New Year
+  - Column: New Year

-Method: Extract the first four values from the 'Year Released' column.
+  - Method: Extract the first four values from the 'Year Released' column.

-Purpose: Standardizing the year format for easier temporal analysis.
+  - Purpose: Standardizing the year format for easier temporal analysis.

-3. Ordering by Gross Revenue
+#### 3. Ordering by Gross Revenue

-Column: Gross Revenue
+  - Column: Gross Revenue

-Method: Sorting the dataset based on the 'Gross Revenue' column.
+  - Method: Sorting the dataset based on the 'Gross Revenue' column.

-Rationale: Facilitating the identification of top-performing movies and trends in revenue.
+  - Rationale: Facilitating the identification of top-performing movies and trends in revenue.

-4. Checking and Dropping Duplicates
+#### 4. Checking and Dropping Duplicates

-Columns: All columns
+  - Columns: All columns

-Method: Identifying and removing duplicate entries.
+  - Method: Identifying and removing duplicate entries.

-Purpose: Ensuring data integrity and accuracy in subsequent analyses.
+  - Purpose: Ensuring data integrity and accuracy in subsequent analyses.

-Code Snippets
+### Correlation Findings

-### Data Analysis
+1. Votes and Budget Significantly Impact Gross Earnings:

-1. Descriptive Statistics: Explore basic statistics for key variables, such as mean, median, and standard deviation.
+- Correlation: Strong positive correlation observed.

-2. Outlier Detection: Identify and visualize outliers, especially in variables like 'gross.'
+- Implication: Movies with higher budgets and a greater number of votes tend to generate increased gross earnings.

-3. Correlation Analysis: Explore correlations between numeric variables using correlation matrices and visualizations.
-Investigate the relationship between variables such as budget, score, and gross earnings.
+2. Company Exhibits Low Correlation:

-4. Categorical Variable Analysis: Explore the impact of categorical variables, such as 'rating' and 'company,' on gross earnings.
+- Correlation: Lower correlation observed between the production company ("company") and gross earnings.

-5. Temporal Analysis: Investigate trends over time by analyzing gross earnings and other variables across different years.
+- Implication: The choice of production company alone might not be a decisive factor in a movie's financial success.

 ### Results